Gluten-Free Meatballs

 Ingredient Notes

-• Gluten-free breadcrumbs – Use store-bought or homemade gluten-free breadcrumbs for this recipe.
+• Gluten-Free Breadcrumbs – Use store-bought or homemade gluten-free breadcrumbs for this recipe.
+I use Italian-style gluten-free breadcrumbs, which already have herbs added.
+If yours are plain, add an extra 1/8 teaspoon of each herb and spice in the recipe.
 You can also use almond flour instead.

 • Herbs and Spices – I use a combination of salt, pepper, onion powder, garlic power, dried parsley, and dried oregano for my meatballs.
 You could use fresh parsley and fresh oregano if you prefer, but the dried varieties are more concentrated and I always have them on hand, even in the winter.
 If you don’t want Italian-style meatballs, change up the spices and herbs to suit the dish you are making meatballs for.

 • Parmesan cheese – Parmesan cheese gives the meatballs more flavor and it’s not to be missed.
 Use grated Parmesan cheese so that it mixes evenly into the meatballs.
 For best results, grate your own Parmesan block, rather than using pre-grated Parmesan cheese.
 You can use pecorino romano, asiago, or grana padano instead if you don’t have Parmesan cheese on hand.
-For a dairy-free version, use a dairy-free Parmesan cheese substitute like Follow Your Heart Dairy-Free Parmesan Style or even nutritional yeast for a similar umami flavor.
+For a dairy-free version, use a dairy-free Parmesan substitute like Follow Your Heart or nutritional yeast.

 • Egg – A single egg acts as a binder and helps hold the meatballs together.
-Use a large egg (equivalent to a medium egg in the UK), and be sure not to overmix the mixture as the meatballs will get tough.
+Use a large egg and be sure not to overmix as the meatballs will get tough.

 This gluten-free meatball recipe is so easy to make at home.
 All you need is ground beef and a few simple ingredients.
 The below step-by-step instructions and matching photos are meant to show you the recipe at different stages so that you can make beef meatballs perfectly every time!